waikato-datamining/mmdetection/2019-11-30/README.md

   mmdet_train /path_to/your_data_config.py --autoscale-lr
   ```

-* Predict and produce csv files
+* Predict and produce CSV files

   ```commandline
   mmdet_predict --checkpoint /path_to/epoch_n.pth --config /path_to/your_data_config.py \